 - Worth it? – absolutely!

-But ticket prices have changed drastically during and after the pandemic.
-A quick search on Expedia.com shows the cheapest plane ticket, midweek – a month in advance, is approximately $700 USD, from Atlanta via multiple airlines.
-A ticket from JFK in New York City is $450 USD and Boston is around $350.
+Now, in 2023, ticket prices have soared after the pandemic.
+A quick search on Expedia.com shows the cheapest plane ticket, midweek for the same time of the year (September) is approximately $800 USD from Atlanta on multiple airlines.
+A ticket from JFK in New York City is $575 USD and flights from Boston are around $530.
 Clearly, departing from the northeast is best.
-Plus, prices from Atlanta always tend to be a little more expensive.

 Depending on where you live in the U.S. ticket prices can vary greatly.
-Hopefully, things will return to normal and better prices after the pandemic.
-When I decide to travel to Iceland again, to save money, I will plan on going when I’m in route to somewhere else in Europe and do a layover or I’ll travel when I’m already in the northeast like I did this time.
+The best advice is to be flexible with your dates and visit in the off season. set an alert from Kayak or Google Flights for low prices.
+When I decide to travel to Iceland again, I will plan a layover when I’m in route to Europe or I’ll travel when I’m already in the northeast like I did this time.

 Sadly – even though it’s pretty irrelevant at this point – here’s what I spent on my plane ticket to Iceland: